Beijing's bid to move polluting firms watched warily in nearby regions

 But experts say efforts to cut coal consumption and industrial output in big cities like Beijing is likely to put pressure on other regions to endure more pollution to keep the economy growing, with overall coal consumption expected to rise by a quarter from 2011 to 2015.

-“Moving Beijing’s plants to Hebei isn’t the best way,” said Yang Fuqiang, a former government researcher and senior energy and environment adviser with the National Resources Defense Council, a U.S.-based think-tank.
+“Moving Beijing’s plants to Hebei isn’t the best way,” said Yang Fuqiang, a former government researcher and senior energy and environment adviser with the Natural Resources Defense Council, a U.S.-based think-tank.

 “They have to move much further away to western or central China, where manufacturing needs to be developed and where local economic problems are much more immediate,” Yang said.